maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 #### Resolvable Map Structure

-An RDF Graph stored on the safe network.
-This will follow a newly defined schema, that represents a list of `keys`, which map to XOR-URLs.
+The ideal for this is an RDF Data Set stored on the safe network.
+This will follow a newly defined schema, that represents a list of
+`keys`, which map to XOR-URLs.
 Each entry can contain more information to aid in resolving data, depending on context / application.

-The RDF document will also contain a `:default` graph (`:` is intentionally chosen as it is not a valid subdomain portion of a URI), which points to the desired resolution if no `key` is provided. `:default` can either point to a SAFE URL (xor or pubName), or alternatively, can point to another graph (such as another `Resolvable Map`).
+The RDF document should also contain a `:default` graph (`:` is intentionally chosen as it is not a valid subdomain portion of a URI), which points to the desired resolution if no `key` is provided. `:default` can either point to a SAFE URL (xor or pubName), or alternatively, can point to another graph (such as another `Resolvable Map`).
 The resolver will determine that it is URL to resolve via the presence of `safe://` protocol.

 The RDF document will have a version relating to the version of the `Resolvable Map` data structure in use. (starting at `v1`.)